velosobr/youflix/README.md

 ### 3 main use cases:

-Get a list of videos.
+- Get a list of videos.
+OK
-Show details for an specific clicked Video.
+- Show details for an specific clicked Video.
+OK
-Play a Video.
+- Play a Video.
+OK